A few of the Organizations TIGERS Success Series has had the great pleasure to serve …

 Whitworth College School of International Business

 “On behalf of the International Customer Service Association, I want to thank you for presenting at our recent Annual Conference in Nashville.
-The overall conference rating was excellent, as were the ratings of the individual sessions.”
+The overall conference rating was excellent, as were the ratings for your individual sessions.”

 Steve Koppel, Program Manager